 Outside cylinders –

-Bogie frames, Kings only –
+Bogie frames, King Class only –

 Lining Style 3, top, bottom and front edge of the side frames and all edges of the front stretcher.
 The side frame lining runs as far back as the rear wheels and is not confined to just the outside frame portion ahead of the centre pivot.